 The ATSC default value for reserved bits is ‘1.’
 There is no default value for other reserved elements.
 Use of reserved elements except as defined in ATSC Standards or by an industry standards-setting body is not permitted.
 See individual element semantics for mandatory settings and any additional use constraints.
 As currently-reserved elements may be assigned values and meanings in future versions of this Standard, receiving devices built to this version are expected to ignore all values appearing in currently-reserved elements to avoid possible future failure to function as intended.

-Acronyms and Abbreviation
+Acronyms and Abbreviations

 The following acronyms and abbreviations are used within this document.